 A son will seek his space early on

-There are certain tasks and responsibilities that he must be held accountable for, including keeping his room clean, helping out with the house cleaning, taking care of the pets, or caring for his things.
+There are certain tasks and responsibilities that he must be held accountable for.
+For example, keeping his room clean, helping out with the house cleaning, taking care of the pets, or caring for his things.
 In this way you’ll foster their security.
 Furthermore, it’ll give them respect for your actions and a sense of responsibility that’ll be very useful to them in the future.